background 0background 1background 2background 3

 Department of Sociology Main Office: BSS 518

-Here you will find the office of the Department of Sociology, including the office of the Department Chair, and our Administrative Support Coordinator and Administrative Support Assistant.
-Students visit the office when they need forms and have questions about their progress in their programs.
-For example, students visit when they need information on major requirements, to get a copy of their Major Contract, or to meet with Peer Mentors during their office hours.
+Here you will find the office of the Department of Sociology, including the office of the Department Chair and our Administrative Support Coordinator.
+Students visit the office when they need information on major requirements, course scheduling, faculty office hours, or when they need general support.

 Sociology Teaching Research & Action Center: BSS 539